openfga/rfcs/20231214-listUsers-api.md

 ### Multiple Target Relations

 The ability to specify multiple target relations was considered.
-This would have enabled developers to display users who had a variety of relations to a specific object.
-Supporting this would have introduced performance concerns and all the existing endpoints operate on a single-relation basis, which would have made this behavior inconsistent.
+This would have enabled developers to list users of more than one type that have a specific relation with an object.
+Supporting multiple target relations would have introduced performance concerns.
+Further, all existing endpoints operate on a single-relation basis, which would have made this behavior inconsistent.

 ## Migration
 [migration]: #migration